-- In Area A, 9 semester units (or the quarter equivalent), including instruction in oral communication, written communication, and critical thinking. - b.
+- a.
+In Area A, 9 semester units (or the quarter equivalent), including instruction in oral communication, written communication, and critical thinking. - b.
 In Area B, 9 semester units (or the quarter equivalent), including instruction in physical science and life science, at least one part of which must include a laboratory component, and mathematics/quantitative reasoning.
 If a student completes a laboratory experience with academic credit, as described in Subarea B3, the student may be certified for 10 semester units (or the quarter equivalent). - c.
 In Area C, 9 semester units (or the quarter equivalent), with at least one course in the arts and one in the humanities. - d.
-In Area D, 6 semester units (or the guarter equivalent). - e.
-Area E, 3 semester units (or the quarter equivalent). - f.
-Area F, 3 semester units (or the quarter equivalent).
+In Area D, 9 semester units (or the quarter equivalent), with courses from at least two different disciplines. - e.
+Area E, 3 semester units (or the quarter equivalent).

-3. Lower-Division Subject-Area (Partial) Certification
+5.3.3 Lower-Division Subject-Area (Partial) Certification

-1. Fulfillment of Lower-Division Requirements by Area

-Students admitted to a CSU campus with subject-area certification may not be held to any additional lower-division GE coursework in the subject areas certified.

-2. Certification Limits on Credits that Exceed Minimum Subject-Area Requirements
+- 5.3.3.1 Fulfillment of Lower-Division Requirements by Area Students admitted to a CSU campus with subject-area certification may not be held to any additional lowerdivision GE coursework in the subject areas certified. - 5.3.3.2 Certification Limits on Credits that Exceed Minimum Subject-Area Requirements For subject-area certification, CSU campuses are not

-For subject-area certification, CSU campuses are not required to certify credits that exceed the number of lower-division units required for the six Subject Areas-A through F.
+For subject-area certification, CSU campuses are not required to certify credits that exceed the number of lower-division units required for the five Subject Areas- A through E.

-3. Additional Lower-Division Graduation Requirements

-Subject-area certification does not exempt students from completing unmet lower-division graduation requirements that may exist outside of the GE requirements at the campus awarding the degree.
+5.3.3.3 Additional Lower-Division Graduation Requirements Subject-area certification does not exempt students from completing unmet lower-division graduation requirements that may exist outside of the GE requirements at the campus awarding the degree.

-4. Qualification for Subject-Area Certification
+5.3.3.4 Qualification for Subject-Area Certification